Cat Spraying: Why It Happens and How to Stop It

 Examine Your Litter Box Setup

-Though spraying is not an elimination problem, providing an attractive litter box setup can reduce conflicts—and thus anxiety—especially in multi-cat households.
+Though spraying is not an elimination problem, providing an attractive litter box setup can reduce conflicts.
+This can help reduce anxiety, especially in multi-cat households.

-Veterinarians recommend maintaining one litter box per cat plus an additional one.
-So a home with two cats would need three litter boxes, and a three-cat household would require four boxes.
-The litter boxes should be large enough for a cat to move freely and be kept in quiet areas.
+Veterinarians recommend maintaining one litter box per cat plus one more.
+So a home with two cats would need three litter boxes, and a three-cat household would need four boxes.
+The litter boxes should be large enough for a cat to move freely and stay in quiet areas.
 The type of litter you use is important, too; cats tend to like soft, unscented clumping litter.

 If you have a multi-level home there should be at least one litter box per level that your cat has access to.